 A virtual card is a one-time-use digital payment method.
 Unlike traditional multi-use plastic cards, a virtual card is a unique, randomly generated 16-digit number issued for a specific amount and tied to a single vendor payment.
 These electronic payments are designed to be a faster and safer alternative to checks or ACH payments and can be accepted anywhere credit cards are accepted.
 Because they can only be used once and in a very specific way, they cannot be stolen or reused.

-What makes virtual card payments particularly useful for businesses is that they allow you to set specific dollar amounts and expiration dates, emphasizing the protection of your company’s assets.
+Virtual card payments are particularly useful for businesses because they allow you to set specific dollar amounts and expiration dates, emphasizing the protection of your company’s assets.
 You can even earn rebates on every dollar spent, similar to how a consumer earns cashback on a personal credit card.

-The chart below shows the five main simple steps involved in processing a virtual card.
+The chart below shows the five simple steps of processing a virtual card.

 Paying your vendors and suppliers with virtual cards can: